xLPMG/machine-learning-compilers/docs/submissions/04_code_gen.rst

 4.1.2 GEMM
 ==================

-After setting the foundation for the execution of a specific ``GEMM`` kernel, our plan was now to extend the in :ref:`4-1-1-microkernel` implemented kernel to a more general ``GEMM`` kernel.
+After setting the foundation for the execution of a specific ``GEMM`` kernel, our plan was now to extend the in :ref:`brgemm-microkernel` implemented kernel to a more general ``GEMM`` kernel.

 4.1.2.1 Implementation of a GEMM kernel
 ----------------------------------------